cschuber/xlockmore/win32/readme.txt

 version 0.11 (29-Sep-2005)
 . updated to use xlockmore-5.19.
-This is the first step of getting my source code integrated into the offical source.
+This is the first step of getting my source code integrated into the official source.
 A number of changes had to be made to my code, but it was mostly OK.
 The following modes are removed in this new version (removed in the official code): geometry (14-Sep-2005)